 Thus, if $p(\theta | h_t)$ is log-concave, then so is $p(\theta | h_{t+1})$.

-However, sampling from the posterior is computationally intractable particularly when the distributions at hand do not have conjugacy.
+However, sampling from the posterior is computationally intractable particularly when the distributions at hand are not conjugate.
 Without conjugacy, posterior distribution does not have a closed-form expression.
 A popular approach to resolving this issue is using Markov chain Monte Carlo (MCMC) type algorithm that can be used for posterior sampling in an approximate but tractable way as described in the following subsection.